Best Weight Benches UK 2026

 A flat bench does one thing.
 An adjustable bench does everything:

-The extra £50-70 for adjustability pays off within a month.
-You'll use every angle.
+The extra £50-60 for adjustability pays off almost immediately.

 ## The Mirafit M150: Why It Dominates